 Sources

 The sources of data that the research is going to use are with the help of the literature review with external sources, mentioning the result of the company, reports, and previous studies.
-And primary sources with some interviews with the women leaders of the organizations. s of that Womend
+And primary sources with some interviews with the women leaders of the organizations.

-Z

-ing
+In this research, interviews were used because they provide a flexible process where the parties can explore and clarify their mutual understanding of questions and responses, analyse non-verbal communication, and avoids understanding barriers of written communication.

+The interviews were semi-structured interviews to explore whether or not repeated results from observation, according to the four factors mentioned in the literature review.

+The steps that were followed in the interviews were:

+Selecting interviewees by using a sampling of women leaders in the higher positions of the companies.
+Women who participated have positions like Sr. Managers or Directors.

+Practicalities of the interview were that all the interviews were by Zoom meeting for 45 minutes.

+All the interviews were recorded with the permission of the interviewees.

+Recognising what was relevant during the interview and interpreted non-verbal signals in the results of the interview.

 The primary sources will be compiled based on interviews with women leaders in different organizations in both countries, to understand if the company is working to implement the increase of women in them.
 Companies should be companies that are listed on the stock exchange and those that are not in the stock market.